vercel/swr/README.md

-  isValidating,                            // is validating revalidate                               // function to trigger a validate manually } = useSWR( key,                                     // a unique key for the data fn,                                      // function to fetch your data swrOptions? = {
+  isValidating,                            // is validating revalidate                               // function to trigger a validate manually } = useSWR( key,                                     // a unique key for the data (required) fn?,                                     // function to fetch your data swrOptions? = {
     suspense: false,                       // enabled React Suspense mode
     revalidateOnFocus: true,               // auto revalidate when window gets focused